donte5405/GODOG/README.md

 In short, it tries to strip away every single user-defined labels as much as it's realistically possible while still maintaining project's functionality the best it can.

 **List of GODOG features.**
-- Minify all user labels to compact form (3 – 7 bytes long) while *automatically* avoid all Godot's reserved words and API references.
+- Minify all user labels to compact form (1 – 3 bytes long for small medium sized projects) while *automatically* avoid all Godot's reserved words and API references, reduces up to 30% of Godot resource file size.
-- Unify user's source tree, in other words, move all Godot related files to project root directory.
-Making it a lot more difficult to trace and understand the entire project.
+- Unify user's source tree, in other words, move all Godot related files to project root directory, helps reducing Godot resource file size even more yet making it a lot more difficult to trace resources and understand the entire project.
 - Automatic code analysis and warn if the project is compatible with GODOG or not.
 - Provide simple script preprocessors that help stripping unnecessary code blocks that aren't required in a production build, and/or separating builds between client & server builds.
 - Provide simple ways to exclude resources between debug source and production builds and/or client-server builds.
 - Provide a way to intentionally break version compatibility if mod maintainability is a priority, forcing modders to only stay in a sandbox.
-- Provide a feature to encapsulate private fields and automatically handle local fields to make it even more difficult to construct readable code back.
+- Provide a method to strip away unnecessary code to ensure compact-ness without affecting functionality, such as additional export parameters.

 ---

 ### Is This DRM or Copy Protection?
 No, nor it's even remotely close.
-This only strips away anything that Godot doesn't need in order for it to run, making it more difficult to restore the project back into its original source code.
+This only strips away anything that Godot doesn't need in order for it to run, making it more compact yet more difficult to restore Godot project back into its original source code.

 ---